Gerhard Richter: Abstract work

 Firenze continues a cycle of 99 works conceived in the autumn of 1999 and executed in the same year and thereafter.
-This series belongs to the body of work of the overpainted photographs, or übermalte Fotographien, counting more than 2,000 pieces.
+This series belongs to the body of work of the overpainted photographs, or übermalte Fotografien, counting more than 2,000 pieces.
 Firenze consists of small paintings bearing images of the city of Florence, created by the artist as a tribute to the music of Steve Reich and the work of Contempoartensemble, a Florence-based group of musicians.

 After 2000, Richter made a number of works that dealt with scientific phenomena, in particular, with aspects of reality that cannot be seen by the naked eye.
 In 2006, Richter conceived six paintings as a coherent group under the title Cage, named after the American avant-garde composer John Cage.
 The Cage paintings are large works constructed from intersecting fields, lines, and swaths of uneven smears that reflect the broad squeegee tool which Richter drags across the canvases, before removing areas of paint to generate a subtractive method of concealing and revealing variegated layers and patches.
 In May 2002, Richter photographed 216 details of his abstract painting no. 648-2, from 1987.
 Working on a long table over a period of several weeks, Richter combined these 10 x 15 cm details with 165 texts on the Iraq war, published in the German Frankfurter Allgemeine Zeitung newspaper on 20 and 21 March.
 This work was published in 2004 as a book entitled War Cut.

 In November 2008, Richter began a series in which he applied ink droplets to wet paper, using alcohol and lacquer to extend and retard the ink's natural tendency to bloom and creep.
 The resulting November sheets are regarded as a significant departure from his previous watercolours in that the pervasive soaking of ink into wet paper produced double-sided works.
 Sometimes, the uppermost sheets bled into others, generating a sequentially developing series of images.
 In a few cases, Richter applied lacquer to one side of the sheet, or drew pencil lines across the patches of colour.